bmckenzie93/immersedInArt/README.md

   Based on the request I need to re-design the modal to include a select box.

   [2:40pm]
-  So far I remade the build of the key section and redesigned the button inside of it }
+  So far I remade the build of the key section and redesigned the button inside of it.

+  [5:31pm]
+  Lots of stuggles today.
+I managed to remake the modal to include a radio selection for the type of story.
+I feel like i'm almost ready to make this puppy responsive.
+A lot of the work I did today was in preparation of making things responsive later. 'do it right the first time and you dont have to do it again later'
+}